-The proliferation of inexpensive and high-performance multi-core embedded platforms have been enthusiastically embraced by the industry.
+The proliferation of inexpensive and high-performance multi-core embedded platforms has been enthusiastically embraced by the industry.
 These are seen as an opportunity to migrate away from system designs with many interconnected single-core chips; to consolidate all the application workload onto a few systems-on-chip (SoC) with multiple CPUs and accelerators.
-And while the transition has been smooth for general purpose workload, the same cannot be stated for safety-critical systems.
+And while the transition has been smooth for general-purpose workloads, the same cannot be stated for safety-critical systems.

 It is well known that contention over shared hardware resources leads to substantial violation of temporal properties when workload developed and tested in isolation is consolidated on the same multi-core platform.
-Effects like shared cache contention [1], [2], DRAM bank conflicts [3], [4], contention at the DDR controller [5] have significantly slowed down the adoption of multi-core solutions in the safety-critical domain.
-The presence of performance interference channels has been acknowledged by certification authorities [6], that have mandated methodologies to "account and bound" the temporal effect of interference channels for the certification of avionic systems.
+Effects like shared cache contention [1,2], DRAM bank conflicts [3,4], and contention at the DDR controller [5] have significantly slowed down the adoption of multi-core solutions in the safety-critical domain.
+The presence of performance interference channels has been acknowledged by certification authorities [6]. which have mandated methodologies to "account and bound" the temporal effect of interference channels for the certification of avionic systems.
 The last decade has produced seminal results [7] on techniques to manage contention at the different levels of the memory hierarchy.
-But unfortunately, there is a substantial lack of frameworks and methodologies that can be applied system-wise to: (1) take into account realistic applications, (2) consider that processing workload does not occur only on CPUs; accelerators (e.g. DMAs, video-encoders, GPUs) are also fundamental components in real systems, and (3) that can be deployed on existing platforms while ensuring that the models assumed to derive analytical guarantees are in match with the true behavior of the hardware.
+But unfortunately, there is a substantial lack of frameworks and methodologies that can be applied systemwide to: (1) take into account realistic applications, (2) consider that processing workload does not occur only on CPUs; accelerators (e.g. DMAs, video-encoders, GPUs) are also fundamental components in real systems, and (3) that can be deployed on existing platforms while ensuring that the models assumed to derive analytical guarantees are in match with the true behavior of the hardware.

-In concurrent activity of CPUs and accelerators, main memory is the performance bottleneck.
-Thus we set our focus on the problem of contention in the DRAM subsystem.
-DRAM bandwidth management [8], [9] is a promising grassroots technique to exert control over main memory contention.
-Many works have studied the behavior of applications in multicore systems under main memory bandwidth regulation [4], [10], [11].
-But the overwhelming focus of these works has been put on formulating an increasingly more refined model of the DRAM subsystem [4], [11] to reduce the pessimism in the timing analysis.
-On the other hand, the behavior of applications is abstracted away with only a few parameters, for instance, to summarize the worst-case end-to-end number of cache misses [4], [5], [12].
+In realistic systems that harness the power of multiple CPUs and accelerators, the main memory subsystem represents the performance bottleneck [5,8].
+Thus we focused on the problem of contention in the DRAM subsystem.
+DRAM bandwidth management [8,9] is a promising grassroots technique to exert control over main memory contention.
+Many works have studied the behavior of applications in multi-core systems under main memory bandwidth regulation [4, 10, 11].
+But the overwhelming focus of these works has been put on formulating an increasingly more refined model of the DRAM subsystem [4, 11] to reduce the pessimism in the timing analysis.
+On the other hand, the behavior of applications is abstracted away with only a few parameters, for instance, to summarize the worst-case end-to-end number of cache misses [4, 5, 12].

-In this paper, we propose a focus-shift.
-We introduce a comprehensive framework of techniques called EnvelopeaWare Predictive model, or E-WarP for short.
-In E-WarP, accurate predictions on the worst-case execution time (WCET) of co-running applications are made following a profiledriven approach.
+In this paper, we propose a focus shift.
+We introduce a comprehensive framework of techniques called Envelope-aWare Predictive model, or E-WarP for short.
+In E-WarP, accurate predictions on the worst-case execution time (WCET) of co-running applications are made following a profile-driven approach.
 Profiling represents a substantial refinement of measurement-driven approaches, where fine-grained knowledge of the interaction between applications and the platform is collected and leveraged.
-Conversely, we treat the DRAM subsystem, as much as possible, as a black-box.
+Conversely, as much as possible, we treat the DRAM subsystem as a black-box.
 By shifting our emphasis on a more precise representation of memory bandwidth requirements of applications and by ensuring that the DRAM subsystem operates below its saturation threshold, we demonstrate that highly accurate predictions on the behavior of tasks operating on CPUs and accelerators can be made.